wpeka/wplegalpages/readme.txt

 == Frequently Asked Questions ==

-= What legal policies can I generate with the free version? = Privacy Policy, Terms and Conditions, CCPA Privacy Notice, and DMCA Policy.
+**What legal policies can I generate with the free version?**
+Privacy Policy, Terms and Conditions, CCPA Privacy Notice, and DMCA Policy.

-= What additional templates does WPLP Legal Pages Pro include? = 25+ premium templates, including GDPR Privacy Policy, Cookie Policy, Refund Policy, Earnings Disclaimer, EULA, Medical Disclaimer, Affiliate Disclosure, and more, plus footer link integration, announcement banners, custom popups, and age verification.
+**What additional templates does WPLP Legal Pages Pro include?**
+25+ premium templates, including GDPR Privacy Policy, Cookie Policy, Refund Policy, Earnings Disclaimer, EULA, Medical Disclaimer, Affiliate Disclosure, and more, plus footer link integration, announcement banners, custom popups, and age verification.

-= Does WPLP Legal Pages help with GDPR and CCPA compliance? = Yes.
+**Does WPLP Legal Pages help with GDPR and CCPA compliance?**
+Yes.
 Pro includes GDPR-compliant Privacy and Cookie Policy templates and a CCPA Privacy Notice to help align with major data protection laws.

-= Is WPLP Legal Pages compatible with all WordPress themes? = Yes.
+**Is WPLP Legal Pages compatible with all WordPress themes?**
+Yes.
 It works with all modern WordPress themes and page builders.

-= Can I use WPLP Legal Pages on multiple sites? =
+**Can I use WPLP Legal Pages on multiple sites?**
 The free version is limited to one site.
 Pro plans are available based on the number of sites you need.

-= Does WPLP Legal Pages support Amazon affiliate or earnings disclaimers? = Yes.
+**Does WPLP Legal Pages support Amazon affiliate or earnings disclaimers?**
+Yes.
 Amazon Affiliate Disclosure and Earnings Disclaimer templates are available.

+**Will a templated privacy policy hurt my SEO?**
+No. Legal pages are standard boilerplate by design and search engines treat them as such.
+Duplicate-content concerns apply to your commercial and editorial pages, not to legal notices.

+**Will this get my AdSense application approved?**
+A missing privacy policy is one of the most common reasons AdSense rejects a site, so publishing one removes that specific blocker.
+It can't guarantee approval — AdSense also assesses content quality, traffic sources, and site structure.

+**What happens to my pages if I deactivate the plugin?**
+They stay published.
+Your legal pages are ordinary WordPress pages stored in your own database.
+Deactivating removes the generator and its controls, not your content.

+**Is any of my data or my visitors' data sent to your servers?**
+No. Generation happens on your own installation.
+Your policies and your visitors' interactions with them stay on your site.

+**Will this slow my site down?**
+The generator runs in the admin area only.
+Front-end output is limited to the features you switch on — footer links, consent gates, or the age popup.

+**Do I still need a lawyer?**
+For most blogs, small stores, and service sites, a complete and accurate generated policy is what's needed and what's expected.
+If you're in a regulated industry — health, finance, children's services — or you process sensitive data at scale, get a review.

+**Can I translate my legal pages?**
+Yes.
+Generated pages are standard WordPress content and work with WPML and similar translation plugins.

+**Can I edit the generated text?**
+All of it.
+Pages open in the standard WordPress editor.
+Most site owners adjust the tone of a paragraph or two and publish.

 == Changelog ==

+= 3.7.1 =
+* **New**
+    * Added a new Coordinated Vulnerability Disclosure Policy template to help organizations establish a responsible process for security researchers to report vulnerabilities.
+    * Added a new EU Declaration of Conformity template to help businesses document and communicate compliance with applicable European Union requirements.

 = 3.7.0 =
 * **Improvements**